-The whole affair is disturbing not because of what Jackson said—a black man calling black people “niggers” is hardly controversial—but because Fox News broadcast a private conversation, edited it in a way that was designed to distort the context (even though the context is so clear they couldn’t pull it off), said Jackson said worse things in order to drag the affair out, drawing the curiosity of the press and public, did it all this to smash Jackson’s legacy, and the corporate media picked up the ball and ran with it.
-O’Reilly saying that he didn’t want to release the rest of the material because it would harm Jackson, which was not his intent, was comically disingenuous.
+Indeed, the whole affair is disturbing not because of what Jackson said—a black man calling black people “niggers” is not unusual—but because Fox News broadcast a private conversation, edited it in a way that was designed to distort the context (even though the context is so clear they couldn’t pull it off), claiming Jackson said worse things in order to drag out the affair, drawing the curiosity of the press and public (and me), and did it all this to tarnish Jackson’s legacy.